 As a canine health practitioner, I believe it is not only my pleasure but my responsibility to continually develop my knowledge, understanding and practical skills, both in relation to the anatomical, physiological and biomechanical workings of the canine body, and to the various techniques which can be applied by a clinical massage therapist to help restore, maintain and enhance the healthy functioning of the dog's soft tissues and other body systems.

-I am committed to lifelong learning to ensure that I am always providing the very best service possible to my canine clients and their owners, and since completing my Canine Massage Diploma, I have continued to develop my knowledge and skills, incorporating further specialist training with the Canine Massage Therapy Centre including:
+I am committed to lifelong learning to ensure that I am always providing the very best service possible to my canine clients and their owners, and since completing the Canine Massage Diploma, I have continued to develop my knowledge and skills, as well maintain the high standard of previously-learned skills, through further specialist training with the Canine Massage Therapy Centre, including:

 Advanced Myofascial Release